 - Alex Garland (Scriptwriter/Director for The Beach, 28 Days Later, and Dredd)

 - David Fincher (Director of Fight Club, The Girl with the Dragon Tattoo, Gone Girl)

-- Martin Scorsese (Director of Goodfellas, Casino, and The Wolf of Wall Street)
+- Martin Scorsese (Director of Goodfellas, Casino, The Wolf of Wall Street, and The Irishman)

 - Quentin Tarantino (Director of Pulp Fiction, Inglorious Bastards, Django Unchained, and Once Upon a Time in Hollywood)